roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  But -- fuck that!
 It's what I wanted to be, as long as I could be with hot studs like Nick!

  And the black bra and thong?
 I retired that.
 It was crusty with Nick's sperm after I got home, mixed with Jim's and Mark's from the previous few days.
 Instead of washing it, I kept it as a memento in the bottom of my drawer.
 My husband didn't have to know, but it was sort of a trophy for how hot and sexy I am.
 Even if my husband doesn't appreciate it!
 Like I said -- fuck that!
-Report_Story #1